amani51/city-explorer/README.md

 **Version**: 1.0.0

 ## Overview
-City Explorer: the app is used to display a specific location and its latitude and longitude. and git
+City Explorer: a website that gives you once you write a city name, its location, future weather for the next16 days, and list of movies related for this city
 ## Getting Started
-you only need to write a city that you want it
+you only need to write a city that you want it and have fun

 ## Architecture
 this app has been created using React.js